mankungp/101future-academy/PROJECT_STATUS.md

 - No wallet in the first version.
 - LINE Login is the main path.
 Access code remains as a fallback.
 - While KBank payment is pending, the site collects LINE interests so leads are not lost.
+- Learning direction is animation-first for young learners.
+Start with English ป.1 as interactive missions, not video-heavy lessons.
+- First prototype mission: `Pack My School Bag` / `My School Bag`, where children tap or drag school items, hear/read words, answer tiny exercises, and receive a parent-friendly summary.

 ## Live Site